akshaybabloo/gollahalli.com/content/blog/2021/3/setting-azure-ad-b2c-authentication-in-postman.md

 These steps should be similar to other OAuth providers.
 Do give it a try and let me know if there is a space for improvements.
 I hope this article helps you in your development.

-_Updates_
+**Updates**

+- 01/10/2023 - Added additional information about custom scopes
+- 25/08/2023 - Updated the article to reflect the change in authentication flow
 - New callback URL added
-- 25/08/2023 - Updated the article to reflect the change in authentication flow